 3. Destroying all distractions

 We all like to be in the know of what's going on, but phone calls, email/social media notifications and having lots of web browsers open aren't going to benefit you.
-Actually, they are highly likely to take away you from your train of thought and project you're working on, making you that little bit further behind.
+Actually, they are highly likely to take you away from your train of thought and the project you're working on, making you that little bit further behind.
 Again, schedule in times to check these around 3 times a day depending on your profession and make it a rule to only check your personal notifications on your breaks.

 Pick and choose your meetings.
 Before you plan a meeting or say you'll attend one, ask yourself if you can accomplish the same tasks via a phone call or email.

-4. Don't multitask - yes even the women!
+4. Don't multitask - yes, even the women!